wormhole-foundation/xdapp-book/src/technical/env/tilt.md

 **Pros**

-- Out-of-the-box support for the many components needed to develop across the heterogenous blockchain spaces.
+- Out-of-the-box support for the many components needed to develop across the heterogeneous blockchain spaces.
 - Consistent development environment, where contracts deploy deterministically and everything is already linked up.
 - Ability to easily enable/disable components as needed.
 - Regularly updated as new components join the Wormhole ecosystem.